luizaugustogarcia/tdp1375/README.md

 ## What is "Sorting by Transpositions"?

-A _transposition_ involves cutting a block of symbols from a permutation and pasting it elsewhere within the same permutation, or equivalently, swapping two adjacent blocks of symbols.
+A _transposition_ consists in cutting a block of symbols from a permutation and pasting it elsewhere within the same permutation, or equivalently, swapping two adjacent blocks of symbols.
 The challenge is to determine the minimum number of transpositions required to sort a given permutation.
 This problem is NP-hard, as proven [here](https://arxiv.org/pdf/1011.1157).

 The presented algorithm sorts any permutation using at most 1.375 times the known lower bound for the minimum number of transpositions needed.